Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Algorithms and Performance Guarantees

-\begin{remark}[Distributed computation of \eqref{eq:laplacian_arrowhead_pattern}] In the multi-robot context, the overall Laplacian system \eqref{eq:laplacian_arrowhead_pattern} is stored \emph{distributedly} across the robot team.
-Specifically, since each robot $\alpha$ knows the subgraph induced by its own vertices $\Vcal_\alpha$ (\eg, in \cref{fig:example:original_graph}, robot 2 knows all edges incident to the blue vertices), it independently computes and stores its Laplacian blocks $L_{\alpha\alpha}$ and $L_{\alpha c}$.
+\begin{remark}[{Computation of \eqref{eq:laplacian_arrowhead_pattern} under the server-client architecture}] {Under the server-client architecture we consider, the overall Laplacian system \eqref{eq:laplacian_arrowhead_pattern} is stored {distributedly} across the robots (clients) and the server. } Specifically, since each robot $\alpha$ knows the subgraph induced by its own vertices $\Vcal_\alpha$ (\eg, in \cref{fig:example:original_graph}, robot 2 knows all edges incident to the blue vertices), it independently computes and stores its Laplacian blocks $L_{\alpha\alpha}$ and $L_{\alpha c}$.
 Similarly, each robot $\alpha$ also independently computes and stores the block $B_\alpha$.
-Meanwhile, we assume that the blocks defined over separators $L_{cc}$ and $B_c$ are handled by a special ``server'' that performs additional computations in the proposed methods.
-This role can be performed by a leading robot, or can be replicated on all robots as in DDF-SAM \cite{Cunningham10DDFSAM}. \end{remark}
+Meanwhile, we assume that the blocks defined over separators $L_{cc}$ and $B_c$ are handled by the central server that performs additional computations. \end{remark}

-In practice, the set of separators is usually smaller than the set of interior vertices.
-This fact together with the ``arrowhead'' sparsity pattern in \eqref{eq:laplacian_arrowhead_pattern} motivates us to first solve the \emph{reduced system} defined over the separators,
+In \eqref{eq:laplacian_arrowhead_pattern}, the special ``arrowhead'' sparsity pattern motivates us to first solve the \emph{reduced system} defined over the separators, obtained by eliminating all interior nodes using the Schur complement \cite[Chapter~14.2]{Saad2003Iterative}:

 In the following, let us define $U_\alpha \triangleq L_{c\alpha} L_{\alpha \alpha}^{-1} B_\alpha$ for each robot $\alpha \in [m]$.
 Then, the matrix on the right-hand side of \eqref{eq:laplacian_reduced_system} can be written as,